bytebase/bytebase.com-old/content/docs/get-started/work-with-a-project/run-a-ui-workflow.md

 ## Summary

 Now you have completed the basic UI workflow in Bytebase.
 There is another more advanced workflow - version control workflow.
-If you want to try **Database-as-Code** - [Run a Version Control Workflow (GitOps)](/docs/vcs-integration/overview).
+If you want to try **Database-as-Code** - [Run a GitOps Workflow](/docs/vcs-integration/overview).